pankaj2k9/csvtotext/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run for csv to txt:

 ### `npm start`

+And project directory, you can run for txt to csv:

+### `npm run txttocsv`